Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Accelerated galaxy evolution in the overdense structure

-In the FoREVER22 project, protocluster galaxies show a combination of stellar masses and star formation rates that are somewhat lower, but still comparable to those of the DSFGs identified in our study.
+In the FoREVER22 project, protocluster galaxies show a combination of stellar masses and SFRs that are somewhat lower, but still comparable to those of the DSFGs identified in our study.
 This places our DSFGs at the upper end of the FoREVER22 population in terms of total star formation activity.
-In contrast, the FLAMINGO simulations from \citet{Lim2024} produce galaxies with high star formation rates that are consistent with the SFRs measured for our sample.
-Furthermore, \citet{Chiang2017} estimate that the total SFR in protoclusters at $z \sim 5$ is typically below 1000\,M$_\odot$\,yr$^{-1}$ which is about four times lower than the combined SFR of our five spectroscopically confirmed DSFGs.
-This unusually high level of star formation highlights the exceptional nature of this structure.\\
+In contrast, the FLAMINGO simulations from \citet{Lim2024} produce protocluster galaxies with high SFRs that are consistent with the SFRs measured for our sample.
+This is not the case for the general DSFG population modelled in FLAMINGO \citep{kumar2025}, selected based on their 850\,$\mu$m flux (S$_{850,\rm \mu m} > 0.3$\,mJy, corresponding to the N2CLS flux cut S$_{1.2,\rm mm} > 0.7$\,mJy at $z = 5.2$), which predominantly lies on the SFMS (see Fig.~\ref{Fig:MSz5}).
+Furthermore, \citet{Chiang2017} estimate that the total SFR in protoclusters at $z \sim 5$ is typically below 1000\,M$_\odot$\,yr$^{-1}$, which is about four times lower than the combined SFR of our five spectroscopically confirmed DSFGs.
+The unusually high level of star formation highlights the exceptional nature of this structure.